defano/wyldcard/README.md

 Global Property | Description
 ----------------|---------------
 `brush`         | An integer value between `0` and `23` indicating the active paintbrush.
+`cantPeek`      | When true, holding `command`-`option` will not highlight the outline of buttons and fields, and clicking a highlighted part will not open its script editor.
 `centered`      | A boolean value indicating whether shapes from center out, or corner-to-corner (equivalent to "Draw Centered" in the "Options" menu).
 `cursor`        | The name of the cursor to be displayed in place of the default, `hand` cursor; one of `ibeam`, `cross`, `plus` (same as `busy`), `watch`, `hand`, `arrow`, `busy` or `none`.
 Does not effect paint tool, button tool or field tool cursors.
 Resets to `hand` on idle.
 Some cursors may not be supported on all operating systems.
 `filled`        | A boolean value indicating whether shapes are being drawn filled (equivalent to "Draw Filled" in the "Options" menu).